ucla-pic16A-project/Digit-recognition/README.md

 <!-- GETTING STARTED -->
 ## Overview

 The objective of this project is to classify hand-written digits from 0 to 9 using various machine learning models and compare their efficiency.
+Four models are selected for analysis: **Logistic Regression, MLP, Random Forest Classifier, KNN**.
+A manual implementation of Logistic Regression is also included for binary classification.

 ### Requirements